kdurance/100-days-of-code/log.md

 **Thoughts**:
 I finally got of vision of what the page should like so I did a pen and paper sketch of it.
 I used the sketch to start rebuilding the Steady Arc homepage.

+#### Day 12: February 22, 2021
+Continued to work on the rebuilding of the Steady Arc homepage.
+I decided on a design for small phones (<200px) and focused mostly on CSS changes for that size.

+**Thoughts**:
+Called a web dev friend for help on an issue I was having with CSS grid and my new layout and she told me about background-image.
+I tried to add it to my page but I didn't get the syntax right (yet!) so that was what pushed me to start working on the smallest version of site since it doesn't need an image, only the logo.